Pathways to Regulatory Compliance in Your Cloud Journey - Hong Kong

 Securities and Futures Commission (SFC)

-The Securities and Futures Commission (SFC) is an independent statutory body to regulate Hong Kong's securities and futures markets.
+The Securities and Futures Commission (SFC) is an independent statutory body that functions to regulate Hong Kong's securities and futures markets.

 Mandatory Provident Fund Schemes Authority (MPFA)